 Let’s be honest: the first thing that happens anytime someone mentions a budget is people’s eyes start to glaze over.

 It’s one of those things we know in the back of our mind that we should probably do – but it’s easy to put off.
-Also, chances are your family started a business because you wanted more freedom.
-You want to be doing the work you love, not sitting at a computer looking at spreadsheets.
+Also, chances are that part of the reason you’re self-employed is that you wanted more freedom.
+You want to be doing work you love, not in front of a computer reviewing spreadsheets.

 But it doesn’t have to be a painful process.
-Budgets have significant benefits and don’t require a ton of time to do right — especially if you have the right tools.
-They’ll give you a measuring stick to evaluate challenges, help you work towards your family’s goals, and assess your business’s overall performance more accurately.
+Budgets have significant benefits and don’t require a ton of time to do right — especially if you have the right tools for the job.
+They’ll give you a measuring stick to evaluate challenges, help you work towards your goals, and assess your business’s overall performance more accurately.

 Also, unforeseen expenses rank as one of the top challenges for smaller businesses.
 Knowing exactly how much money is coming in and out can help you have more peace of mind.

 If you don’t have an official budget yet, don’t worry – you’re not alone.
 74% of small businesses with less than ten employees don’t have one.
 The good news is this means you may have some low hanging fruit to boost your cash flow.